Ashif4354/AutomateTalentely/output/Automate Talentely by DG/_README.txt

 # So it will not attend c programming tests
 # However you can choose to make the application attend the c programming test without the application typing the code
 # After opening the application choose option 6 to enable the application to attend c programming tests(without answers)
-# You can do it manually too, open 'Student.json' with a text editor, and set the value of 'attend-c-test' to true or false respectively
-# How ever in future versions , A solution for this problem can be introduced
+# How ever in future versions , A solution for this problem may be introduced

 # Enter email and password correctly
-# If you enter wrong email or password, just choose option 3 after opening the aplication and edit your details
+# If you enter wrong email or password or if you wish to change it, just choose option 3 after opening the aplication and edit your details
+# Changing user credentials resets the test progress

 # The test progress denotes  the tests completed by the application not the user
 # Dont select reset progress option unless you want to reset progress
 # The Progress does not reset itself.
 # If the progress is reset, all the test will be performed from first by the application
-# If you recieve a new version of the application  from the developer, make sure after extracting it , you replace 'TestStatus.json' of the new version with the previous version's 'TestStatus.json' file, it is to restore your test progress

 # If you close the application or the browser window at any time, dont worry, the application can continue from the same point (i.e. same test). progress will not reset.
-# If at any time the application closes by itself just run application again
+# In any case, if the application closes by itself just run application again

 # You can specify how much percentage of questions need to be answered correctly
 # Just select option 4 when you open the application, and enter the percentage
-# The number of correctly answered question according to the percentage give by user can vary because Talentely portal is shit
+# The number of correctly answered question according to the percentage give by user can vary because Talentely portal is not perfect

 # You can specify how much time to attend each test in percentage
 # Just select option 5 when you open the application, and enter the percentage